banago/PHPloy/readme.md

     ssl = false
     ; You can specify a branch to deploy from branch = master
-    ; Will influnce file permission on the uploaded files, see http://flysystem.thephpleague.com/api/ visibility = public
+    ; File permission set on the uploaded files/directories permissions = 0774
-    permPublic = 0774
     ; Files that should be ignored and not uploaded to your server, but still tracked in your repository exclude[] = 'libs/*'
     exclude[] = 'config/*'